Python & R Programming

 - R: You will have the tools to tackle a wide variety of data science challenges, using the best parts of R.

-- R: You will learn how to Tidy the data.
-Tidying your data means storing it in a consistent form that matches the semantics of the dataset with the way it is stored.
+- R: Tidying your data means storing it in a consistent form that matches the semantics of the dataset with the way it is stored.

-- R: You will learn Visualisation, it is a fundamentally human activity.
-A good visualisation will show you things that you did not expect, or raise new questions about the data
+- R: A good visualization will show you things that you did not expect, or raise new questions about the data

-- R: You will learn Models, they are complementary tools to visualisation.
-Once you have made your questions sufficiently precise, you can use a model to answer them.
-Models are a fundamentally mathematical or computational tool, so they generally scale well.
+- R: You will learn Models, Once you have made your questions sufficiently precise, you can use a model to answer them.

 - You don't need any prior programming experience, and by the time you finish, you'll have built a real-world data science project from the ground up using your new Python and R Programming skills!